mezeru/mezeru/README.md

 - 🌱 I’m currently learning GoLang and FHIR
 - 📷 You can find me on Instagram as @_juz_someone.
 - 📫 How to reach me: Drop me a message on [my website](https://ruizo.is-a.dev/) to contact me
+- 👯 I’m looking to collaborate on JS, TS, GoLang, openEHR and FHIR Systems

 ---